sylvainjule/kirby-pagetable/README.md

 > type: `string`

-Defines the information dispplayed in each row of the column.
+Defines the information displayed in each row of the column.
 You will need to inject information from the current page there, with the help of template placeholders:

 ```yaml
 columns: